March 21, 2015 - Middle and High School Students

 We will send you a packet to hand out, which the winner’s can then redeem at the Orlando Science Center for the annual Family Membership.
 The Membership will run one year from the time of redeeming it.
 Each Fair Director is responsible for judging and presentation of awards.
 The Science Center is not available to send judges or participate in the the award ceremony – only acknowledgement of Orlando Science Center during the ceremony is desired.

 Posted in Science Challenge

-Orlando Science Center hosted the 17th annual Science Challenge on Saturday, March 21.
-Presented by Orlando Science Center and Bright House Networks, the Science Challenge encourages excellence in science education plus provides an intermediate event between the county science fairs and the state science fair.
-It operates under the International Science and Engineering Fair rules.
-Participants are the first place winners in all science categories for middle and high schools in county science fairs for the nine surrounding counties (Brevard, Lake, Marion, Orange, Osceola, Polk, Seminole, Sumter and Volusia).
+Presented by Bright House Networks, the Science Challenge is intended to encourage excellence in science education, and provides an intermediate event between the County Science Fairs and the State Science Fair.
+It operates under the International Science and Engineering Fair (ISEF) rules.
+The participants are the first place winners in the physical science competitions in county Science Fairs in the six surrounding counties (Brevard, Lake, Orange, Osceola, Seminole, and Volusia).